heavyai/vega-transform-heavydb/README.md

 This package extends Vega's set of data transforms to support loading data from a database in Vega version 5.0 and higher.

+Try this transform in our [Observable demo](https://beta.observablehq.com/@domoritz/vega-with-omnisci-core-transform) or the [scalable Vega demo app](https://github.com/vega/scalable-vega).

 ## Usage Instructions

 Install the transform with